UPPMAX/R-python-julia-matlab-HPC/reflections/20231018/README.md

 to be vague over setting a time that would possible be changed, to add to the tranquility.

+Comment from 2024-01-24: I am happy to see I took this feedback seriously, practiced this and forgot it was based on this!
+Now I always show the exercise before sending the learners to a breakout room :-)

  * The first should be how to run a simple script.  "batch mode" should come before "virtual environments".
 Also, avoid "pip" at the start, take that later since modules are enough for standard tasks

 I like this suggestion!